 The journey was expected to take about 2 hours and 40 minutes but a fairly strong head wind slowed their progress.
 Over Durham, with fuel in the main tank dwindling, it became necessary to switch over to the gravity tank, which should have given them 20 minutes flying – enough time to get to Newcastle – but on the southern outskirts of Newcastle, the engine spluttered to a halt.
 Shepard decided to try and make it to St.James’ Park football field, but the strong wind held them back and he was forced to attempt a landing in Strawberry Lane.
-He pulled up over the baths, narrowly avoiding the glass roof, but their wing clipped the coping stones on the roof of the house at the corner of Strawberry Lane and St. Andrews’ Place, crashing onto the pavement.
-Shepard was trapped under the fuselage but Lieutenant Page got him out.
+By a superhuman effort, Shepard pulled up over the Gallowgate baths, narrowly avoiding the glass roof, but their wing clipped the coping stones on the roof of the house at the corner of Strawberry Lane and St. Andrews’ Place, crashing onto the pavement.
+Shepard was trapped under the fuselage unconscious but Lieutenant Page got him out.
 An ambulance removed Shepard to the Royal Victoria Infirmary where he was admitted, at 8.55am.
-Having made sure Shepard was in good hands, Page turned his attention to the mail on board the aircraft, which he delivered within an hour of the crash.
+He was bleeding from the nose and ears, indicating a fracture to the base of the skull, and had also suffered a fracture to his left arm.
+Having made sure Shepard was in good hands, Page turned his attention to the mail on board the aircraft, which he delivered within an hour of the crash, by taxi.
 Shepard succumbed to his injuries at 9pm.

 Flying Officer Shepard was the eldest son of Mr. and Mrs. A. E. Shepard of Cowley, Middlesex.
 He was educated at Cranleigh College before enlisting as a cadet in the Naval Wing (RNAS) of the RFC on 13 May 1917, where he gained his ‘wings’ a few months later.
 He was sent to Eastchurch as an instructor, where his repeated requests for foreign service were denied, much to his disappointment.
 After the Armistice, he was transferred to Hendon, where he was involved with shuttling Ministers and dispatches back and forth to the Paris Peace Conference.
 A navigation course at Stonehenge followed, and in the Spring, Shepard was sent to Kenley.